 S/U-Satisfactory/Unsatisfactory.
-The grading pattern for lecture and lecture/laboratory courses is A-F. Certain designated courses, such as individual study/ readings, independent research, research projects, workshops, seminars, field/clinical experiences, and practica may be graded with either an S/U or A-F pattern as the school/college determines.
+The grading pattern for lecture and lecture/laboratory courses is A-F. Certain designated courses, such as individual study/readings, independent research, research projects, workshops, seminars, field/clinical experiences, and practica may be graded with either an S/U or A-F pattern as the college/school decides.
 When more than one grading pattern is possible, the determination of which pattern shall be used for a given class shall be made at the beginning of the class.
 Completed theses/dissertations (except for undergraduate theses) are always graded on an S/U basis.
 Grading patterns may not be mixed within a given course for any grading period.
-An "S" means, for an undergraduate, that a C (2.00) or higher has been earned; for a graduate, a B (3.00) or higher.
-The letter grade "U" signifies unsatisfactory performance.
-Credit is earned only if an "S" is received.
+An S means, for an undergraduate, that a C (2.00) or higher has been earned; for a graduate, a B (3.00) or higher.
+The letter grade U signifies unsatisfactory performance.
+Credit is earned only if an S is received.
 No quality points are assigned S/U courses and an S/U notation does not affect the GPA.

 W-Withdrawal.
-Withdrawal is recorded when a student withdraws early in the quarter, within the date limitations indicated by the academic calendar.
-The designation of "W" is also given in cases where a student, who has previously registered for thesis or project credit and obtained a deferred grade (DG), subsequently decides not to complete the work for the thesis or project and instead selects another option for completing the degree.
+Withdrawal is recorded when a student withdraws within the date limitations indicated by the academic calendar.
+The designation of W is also used to grade a student who has previously registered for thesis or project credit and obtained a deferred grade (DG), and then decides not to complete the work for the thesis or project.
+Of course, the student must then select another option for completing the degree.
 Under certain circumstances the institution may initiate the withdrawal.

 Repeating Classes.
-Students may repeat only once a course in which they have received an unsatisfactory grade.
+Students may repeat only once a course in

+which they receive an unsatisfactory grade.
 In such a case, the record of the first attempt is not erased.
 However, in the case of undergraduate students only, the credits and quality points earned in the course with the higher grade are used to calculate the GPA.
 Course grades may be replaced only by grades for course work repeated on campus.
-When a course with a laboratory is repeated, the laboratory component also must be repeated.
+When a course with a laboratory is repeated, the laboratory part also must be repeated.

-In sequence-type courses (course numbers ending in 1, 2, or 3) a student who earns an F for one quarter automatically must repeat that course before being permitted to enroll or remain enrolled in subsequent courses in that sequence.
-A student who earns a D in such a course should counsel with the teacher as to the advisability of continuing the course.
+In sequence-type courses (course numbers ending in 1, 2, or 3) a student who earns an F for one semester automatically must repeat that course before being permitted to enroll or remain enrolled in courses that follow in that sequence.
+A student who earns a D in such a course should counsel with the teacher as to the wisdom of continuing the course.

 Factors Influencing Grades.
 Several factors are used to compute the final grade in a particular course.
-These include such items as scores in oral or written examinations, quizzes, practical and written projects, papers, reports, laboratory practica, skill demonstration, clinical performance, and class attendance/participation.
+These include such items as scores in oral or written examinations, quizzes, practical and written projects, papers, reports, laboratory experience, skill demonstration, clinical performance, and class attendance/participation.
 The teacher selects the grading components for a given course according to the nature of that course.
-The course outline (syllabus) clearly outlines how the students' final grades shall be com-
+The course outline (syllabus) clearly outlines how the students' final grades shall be figured.